Happening-Community/requests-and-offers/documentation/zomes/administration.md

 Retrieves all links representing accepted users in the system.

-This function retrieves all links of type `AcceptedUsers` from the "accepted_users" path.
+This function retrieves all links of type `AcceptedEntity` from the "accepted_users" path.

 Returns an error if:
 - Unable to retrieve links